xujie-axu/LeetCodePractice/README.md

 ---------------
 Read this repository, you can see leetcode probloem in different folders which were distinguished by difficulty level.

-There are three parts in a file: Topic, Example, Solution.
+There are four parts in a file: Topic, Example, Solution and Conclusion.

 **Topic:** Show what the problem is.
 It is a detailed description for the problem that you should settled conscientiously.